Skip to content

 Dr. Margaret Newman

-Memphis native Margaret Newman, PhD, RN, was a world-renowned nurse theorist who earned her nursing degree at the University of Tennessee Health Science Center.
-She went on to earn her master’s degree in medical-surgical nursing at the University of California at San Francisco, and her PhD in Nursing Science at New York University.
-Her published books related to her theory include, “Health as Expanding Consciousness,” “A Developing Discipline,” and “Transforming Presence: The Difference That Nursing Makes.”
-Her career involved serving as a professor at the University of Minnesota, on faculty at UTHSC, as PhD program director at New York University, and as a civilian consultant to the U.S. Surgeon General for Nursing Research.
+Memphis native Margaret Newman, PhD, RN, FAAN, was a world-renowned nurse theorist who earned her nursing degree at the University of Tennessee Health Science Center.
+She earned her master’s degree in medical-surgical nursing at the University of California at San Francisco, and her PhD in Nursing Science at New York University.
+Her books related to her theory include, “Health as Expanding Consciousness,” “A Developing Discipline,” and “Transforming Presence: The Difference That Nursing Makes.”
+She served as a professor at the University of Minnesota, on faculty at UTHSC, as the PhD program director at New York University, and as a civilian consultant to the U.S. Surgeon General for Nursing Research.
 She also led the graduate and research in nursing program at Pennsylvania State University.
 She was named a Living Legend by the American Academy of Nursing.
 Dr. Newman died in 2018.

 Nursing Theory Center Director